doc4d/docs/docs/Extensions/develop-components.md

 :::note

-If the component is stored **inside the project package**, next to the **Components** folder, it won’t load and will trigger an error.
+You cannot store a component **in the project package** but **outside the Components folder**.
+In this case, it won’t load and will trigger an error.

 :::